Jean Gruenberg

-Jean Gruenberg (born May 13, 1950) is a Swiss biologist, and a professor at the University of Geneva.
+Jean Gruenberg (born April 13, 1950) is a Swiss biologist, and a professor at the University of Geneva.
 His research in the fields of cell biology and biochemistry has significantly contributed to a better understanding of the molecular mechanisms involved in the intracellular traffic within eukaryotic cells, more especially in the endolysosomal pathway.

 Using innovative approaches such as phospholipid-specific antibodies and reconstituted cell-free systems, Jean Gruenberg and his colleagues were able to unravel several important mechanisms regulating the biogenesis and membrane dynamics of early and late endosomal compartments.

 Biography

 Jean Gruenberg was born in Switzerland in 1950.
-Jean Gruenberg is married to Françoise Gisou van der Goot, and they have two children Sébastien and a girl.1950.
-Jean Gruenberg and his family reside in Trelex Switzerland and he works at the University of Geneva as an emeritus professor in the Department of Biochemistry.
+Jean Gruenberg is married to Françoise Gisou van der Goot, and they have two children Anouk and Sébastien.1950.
+Jean Gruenberg and his family reside in Trélex Switzerland and he works at the University of Geneva as an emeritus professor in the Department of Biochemistry.

 Scientific achievements

 Cell-free reconstitution of endosomal fission and fusion events

 After early studies on parasites (T. brucei and P. falciparum), Jean Gruenberg switched focus and studied the dynamics endosomal processes when he started to work at the European Molecular Biology Laboratory (EMBL) with Kate Howell, and made several important discoveries on the molecular factors directing endosome dynamics, and was successful in reconstituting the process in vitro.
 When he became an independent investigator, first at the EMBL and then at the University of Geneva, he continued this line of research and worked on the characterization of early and late endosomes, and identified a transport intermediate between these organelles known as the ECVs/MVBs (Early Carrier Vesicles / MultiVesicular Bodies).